DavidKiraly/AndroidPractice/README.md

 # AndroidPractice
 This is a little practice about Java Android.
+There are some android apps what I made.

-This task is a part of an Udacity: Android Basics course.
+Udacity: Android Basics course.

 #JustJava-CoffeOrder